akostrik/stage_telegram_python/README.md

 - Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like telethon, DateTime, requests, pymongo, openai
 - Python is a rather easy language (partly becauseof its easy syntax)

-### Presentation functionality (node.js and vue.js) details
+### Presentation functionality (node.js and Vue) details

-[Node.js](https://nodejs.org/en/about), a asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser, is a raisonable choice because no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of Node.js standard library [^10].
+[Node.js](https://nodejs.org/en/about), a asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser, which is a raisonable choice because no function in Node.js directly performs I/O, so the process never blocks except when the I/O is performed using synchronous methods of Node.js standard library [^10].

 [Vue](https://vuejs.org/) framework choice as programming model to develop the user interface (regarding to Angular and React as its possible alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].